-- preparing for and carrying out routine duties
+- Preparing for and carrying out routine duties

-- personality and behaviour changes
+- Personality and behavior changes

-- retained abilities
+- Retained abilities

 - Mood swings

-Causes of Alzheimer’s
+What Causes of Alzheimer’s

 It is unclear what causes Alzheimer’s disease exactly.
 But on a fundamental level, brain proteins malfunction, which interferes with the operation of brain cells (neurons) and sets off a chain of harmful events.
 Damaged neurons lose their connections to one another and finally die.
 Most often, according to scientists, Alzheimer’s disease results from a confluence of hereditary, dietary, and environmental variables that have an ongoing negative impact on the brain.

-Diagnosis of Alzheimer’s
+Diagnosis of Alzheimer’s Disease